Tafara-N/alx-system_engineering-devops/0x00-shell_basics/README.md

 julien@ubuntu:/tmp$
 ```

+## Quiz Questions

+Question #0
+What command would you use to list files on Linux?

+which

+pwd

+cd

+list

+ls

+Question #1
+What does RTFM stand for?

+Remember The First Manipulation

+Read, Teach, Forget, Migrate

+Read The F** Manual

+Question #2
+What does LTS stand for?

+Long Term Support

+Long Time Support

+Last Terrible Service

+### Question #3

+How do you change directory on Linux?

+- [ ] which

+- [ ] pwd

+- [ ] cd

+- [ ] ls

 ## Tasks

 ### 0. Where am I?

 Write a script that prints the absolute path name of the current working directory.